 - W: Water-based cleaners (like our DIY recipe) are safe.

-- S: Solvent-based cleaners only; avoid homemade solutions.
+- S: Solvent-based cleaners only; avoid homemade water-based solutions.

 - WS: Water or solvent-based cleaners work, but spot-test first.